nfms4redd/portal/README.md

 ### Feature request tracker

-A feature request tracker provides a centralized way to manage the requests for new functionalities on the portal.
+A feature request tracker provides a centralized way to manage the requests for fixes and new functionalities on the portal.
 Associated with each feature request there is a space for communication and discussion so it is an interesting tool for collaboration and finding common interests in the context of the portal.